DHHZ19/DHHZ19/README.md

 </a>
 </div>

-- 🔭 Working
+- 🔭 Working / Exploring / Studying

 - 🌱 I’m currently learning API intergrations with ChatGPT

-- ❓ Ask me about anything.
+- ❓ Ask me about anything related to MERN stack and related technologies

 - ⚡ Fun fact: I enjoy goning on hikes

 <br/>

 ## Languages and Tools
 ### Frontend